Global Financial Cycle, Household Credit, and Macroprudential Policies

 Abstract

 We show that macroprudential policies dampen the impact of global financial conditions on local bank credit cycles.
-For identification, we exploit exogenous variation in the U.S. VIX and household and business credit registers in a small open economy, where banks depend on foreign funding and macroprudential measures vary over a full boom-bust cycle.
-When the VIX is low, tighter macroprudential policies (i) reduce household lending, notably for riskier (FX and high DSTI) loans and by banks dependent on foreign funding and (ii) increase local currency lending to real-estate firms, while leaving business lending to other firms unchanged.
-Furthermore, such periods are associated with (iii) less total lending (to households and firms) and with a lower share of FX loans at the local level, suggesting a compositional shift toward (less risky) local currency loans.
-As a result, when the VIX is low, tighter macroprudential policies (iv) dampen house prices and economic activity in areas with higher FX-loans.
+For identification, we exploit variation in the U.S. VIX and household and business credit registers in an emerging market economy where banks depend on foreign funding and macroprudential measures vary over the full cycle.
+Our results suggest that when the VIX is low, tighter macroprudential policies reduce household lending, notably for riskier (FX and high DSTI) loans and by banks dependent on foreign funding.
+Moreover, they increase (less regulated) local currency lending to real estate firms, while leaving business lending to other firms unchanged.
+Such periods are associated with less subsequent total lending to households and firms and with a lower share of FX loans at the local level.
+Consistently, when the VIX is low, tighter macroprudential policies dampen house prices and economic activity.

-Keywords: global financial cycle, macroprudential policies, boom-bust credit cycle, bank loans to households and firms, credit registry, emerging marketss
+Keywords: global financial cycle, macroprudential policies, boom-bust credit cycle, bank loans to households and firms, credit registry, emerging markets

 JEL Classification: G01, G21, G28, F30, E58